Please identify and briefly describe officially recognized student clubs and activities at your institution that…

 Our athletic coaches and staff are dedicated to the spiritual, academic, and athletic excellence of our scholar-athletes.
 Six virtues are the backbone of our work with scholar-athletes, informing all that we do and aspire to be: magnanimity, humility, prudence, courage, justice, and temperance.

 Additionally, FOCUS’s Varsity Catholic program has two missionaries working with student-athletes and coaches to facilitate an encounter with Christ and His Church.

 Does your institution require all student clubs and activities, including those listed above, to operate in accord with Catholic teaching?
+(Yes/No)

 How does your institution address student clubs and activities that may conflict with Catholic teaching?

 New student organizations must obtain official approval to form and the approval process requires each organization to submit an official constitution and bylaws that stipulate that the organization must function in compliance with the University of Mary’s mission and values.
 Organizations that are recognized go through an automatic review every three years.
 In the interim, any organization that functions in conflict with the University’s mission and values may have its status reviewed at the discretion of the University.
 The initial goal of such a review would be to educate the group about Catholic teaching and the group would be given an official notice of what steps it would have to take to comply with University expectations.
 Groups that refuse to comply with University expectations would be subject to sanctions up to loss of their charter.